So you think you can freelance? (updated for 2019)

-After 14 months of riding the self-employment rollercoaster I wanted to share with you some of the things i've learned along the way.
+After 2.5 years of riding the self-employment rollercoaster I wanted to share with you some of the things I've learned along the way.
 So without further ado, here are my top 5 things to consider when setting up your own business or going freelance.
 From the front line. #realtalk

 1. Put Your Business Head On